Saturday, October 20, 2007

 “Does Fil write The Adventures of Demon Patrol?”

 “No, it’s a different guy, Rebek Henmebbel.
 Different magazine too, Demon Patrol is carried by Bloody Tales.
-The Weekly Weird, Bloody Tales, Kalimdor Dispatch, and Sick Sad World are the four big magazines from Inksplat.
+The Weekly Weird, Bloody Tales, Kalimdor Dispatch, and Weird World are the four big magazines from Inksplat.
 The last two are mostly news, they don’t have any serials.
 Kalimdor Dispatch is good for news about the continent; it’s the only one of the four we get up in Everlook.
-Sick Sad World is just sensational junk.”
+Weird World is just sensational junk.”

 It was not until much later that I was able to procure copies of Infinite Portal, but it is in fact quite thoughtful and interesting.
 I wholeheartedly recommend it.

 Through the ages, symbols of faith have provided comfort to the pious and impious alike.
 Yet there was nothing comforting about the way they were arranged on the lead wagon of Sneed’s small caravan.
 A stylized golden net on a stone pedestal (the net being an early symbol of the Holy Light, where each knot stood for a sentient being and the totality of strands represented the Light itself) perched on top of a haphazard heap of iconography.
 Tauren totems, signs of Elune, troll fetishes, and others even more obscure piled up on top of each other.

 “Will this really ward off demons?”
 I asked.